prathimacode-hub/Open-Source-Programs/README.md

 Subsequently, also go through the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## 👨‍💻 Workflow :

+- Fork the repository

+- Clone your forked repository using terminal or gitbash.

+- Make changes to the cloned repository

+- Add, Commit and Push

+- Then in GitHub, in your cloned repository, find the option to make a pull request.

+> print("Start contributing for Open-Source-Programs")

 ## 💡 List Of All The OpenSource Programs

 The open source programs listed below mentions the tenure of the contributing period and not the overall process of the programs.
 So, to register you need to apply well in advance.
 Timelines would be added soon too.